cpp-tutor/dbasic/README.md

 ## Patch for bison

 The file `data\skeletons\d.m4` (WinFlexBison) or `/usr/share/bison/skeletons/d.m4` (Linux) needs to be patched so that the generated source file `Parser.d` can be compiled.
-The patch only needs to be applied once, and this can be achived manually if required by deleting lines which begin with a `-` and replacing them with those which begin with a `+`
+The patch only needs to be applied once, and this can be achieved manually if required by deleting lines which begin with a `-` and replacing them with those which begin with a `+`

 ```
 --- d.m4